Zeutschler/tinyolap/doc/source/index.rst

 Interestingly, the usage of the build-in Python objects clearly outperforms all the other approaches, e.g. 10x to 50x faster than SQLite for most real world uses cases.

-But there is much room for improvements,e.g. bitmap indexes, like the genius `Roaring Bitmaps <https://roaringbitmap.org>` are not yet used, but could potentially help to minimize the memory footprint and maximize performance of TinyOlap.
+But there is much room for improvements, e.g. compressed bitmap indexes, like the genius `Roaring Bitmaps <https://roaringbitmap.org>`_ are not yet used, but could potentially help to minimize the memory footprint and maximize performance of TinyOlap.

 .. _about_performance: